cisco-outshift-ai-agents/caipe-workshop-mars-colony/102-mission2.md

 - ✅ **Interactive guidance** - Agent will ask for required details when needed e.g. ask to add a new pet and it will ask for required details like name, category, status, etc.
 - ✅ **Rich summaries** - Shows counts and statistics without overwhelming data

-## Teardown that agent and chat client
+## Step 7: Teardown that agent and chat client

 <div style="border: 1px solid #ffc107; border-left: 4px solid #ffc107; background-color: #fffef0; padding: 16px; margin: 16px 0; border-radius: 4px;">
 <strong>⚠️ Important:</strong> Please teardown the agent and chat client to free up the ports for the next mission.